History Lesson: Gas Holders

 The 300-footer Downtown was at the corner of Ducommon and Center, east of the Civic Center.
 It was built in 1912 and it's not clear when it was torn down.
 Shots of Downtown up through 1960 seem to show these structures in the background.

-If you go to flickr and search for "gas holder" you'll get a lot of cool photos from around the world.
+If you go to flickr and you'll get a lot of cool photos from around the world.
 None of LA that I can find, though.

 Update (Wednesday): Brian Humprey of the LAFD writes in the comments: